Understanding DEC Alpha Processor

 In the wake of this news, Microsoft has decided to put development for Win2K on hold altogether.
 This was with 32-bit and the limited support for Alpha in Win2K also affected this version as well, making it less significant on the market.

 Compaq rolled its 64-bit Windows, spending more emphasis on the Intel architecture.
-This shift signalled a step back from what was possible with Alpha in favor of more marketable choices.
+This shift signaled a step back from what was possible with Alpha in favor of more marketable choices.

 From a performance per dollar point of view, Alpha systems always faced a price-for-performance disadvantage compared to NT-based Intel boxes.
 Alpha could not effectively compete with this economic factor.